 80 per cent of cervical cancer occurs in women who have never screened or don’t screen regularly.
 Cervical cancer is almost entirely preventable.

-In the Sydney North Primary Health Network region, cervical screening participation rates among women aged 20-69 years (62.7%) are higher than the NSW rate (56%)
+In the Sydney North Health Network region, cervical screening participation rates among women aged 20-69 years (63.1%) are higher than the NSW rate (56.3%).

 The new National Cervical Screening Program aims to prevent cervical cancer by detecting early changes in the cervix.
-From 1 December 2017, The National Cervical Screening Program guidelines have changed and women in Australia will benefit from a new and more effective screening test for cervical cancer.
+On 1 December 2017, The National Cervical Screening Program guidelines changed and women in Australia will benefit from a new and more effective screening test for cervical cancer.

 What the changes mean for women and general practitioners (GPs)

-- A more accurate five yearly Cervical Screening Test will replace the two yearly Pap test
+- The more accurate five yearly Cervical Screening Test is now the standard for cervical screening.

 - Women under 25 are ineligible to claim Medicare rebates for HPV tests since the 1 December renewal.
 Refer to clinical guidelines for management of women under 25.